Kremenets Castle

-1261 fortress was demolished to an order of Vasyl’ko the Landlord in demand of Boroldai, Mongol general.
-Anew the castle was rebuilt by landlords Liubartas, Vytautas, Svitrigaila.

-1569 the castle became a property of queen Bona Sforza with forthcoming renovation conforming to Renaissance architectural style and upgrade.

-1648 marshal bastion had been captured by Cossacks squadrons in an aftermath of 6 week long siege.
-Maksym Kryvonis lead the attack.

 History

 Transformation timeline

 When facts, events, and people put together in millennium long history, it is quite a story.
 Further we depart into depth of the centuries, more complicated it gets to establish specific dates.
 According to some Polish sources, Kremenets as a fortified town had existed by the year of 1064, when front ranks of landlord Bolesław II the Generous (1042–1081) charged it being an obstacle during his Kievan campaign.

 A few decades afterwards following unsuccessful attack on the town of Ikva enacted with the same squadrons of Bolesław II the Generous, the castle gates were opened voluntarily to the order of his owner, Denisko Mokasiev.
 As a reward he with his family received a lifelong town propriety patent of Kremenets.

 Russian sources based on Galicia annals refer to the fortress in the course of the battle between Galiciaa landlord Mstislav the Lucky (1175–1235) against the army of Hungarian king Andrew II the Jerosolimitan (1175–1235) in the vicinity of Kremenets.
 The winning streak of Hungarian forces were snapped although great casualties sustained.

 The city was one of a few that persisted through Golden Horde inroads on the land of Galicia and Volyn' during 1241–1255, nonetheless losing its commissioner who resorted to treason trying to remain in power.
 The castle only could not survive to the will of its defenders.
 In 1261 to the order of Khan Boroldai's tumen, the stronghold was disassembled by Volyn' landlord, Vasyl’ko Romanovich (1203–1269).

 Life on the castle hill revived only 20 years later, in the 1290s, to those days' initiative of Volyn' ruler, lord Mstislav Danilovych, in the years following 1292.

 Difficult fortunes plagued that fringed fastness in the 14th century, since the downfall of Galicia-Volyn' dominion brought about power struggle of neighboring sovereigns, as Poland, Hungary, Lithuanian challenged each other.
 Kremenets Castle dilapidated at the century winding.

 Having turned out in the year of 1396 year to the hands of great Lithuanian prince Vytautas, the fortress of Kremenets acquired some certainty, as it was being repaired and battle readiness restored.
 Behind its walls a military squadron was dislocated.
 The power gained again together with distinctiveness and illustrious forbidding originated from king's choice of royal dungeon owned by the prince Švitrigaila (1370–1452).